RiaAggarwal/pong_deeprl/README.md

 # pong_deeprl
-The policy gradients for training a pong agent
+Policy network for training a pong agent to learn how to play the pong game.